acp29/eventer/README.md

 - Corrected tooltip for 'Apply to all waves' button on the Template tab panel
 - Minor changes and clarification in tooltips
 - Various minor changes to stream-line the process of applying presets
-- Fixed bug that prevented some wait/progress bars from staing on-top of other windows
+- Fixed bug that prevented some wait/progress bars from staying on-top of other windows
 - Added Eventer icon to title bar in uifigures of R2020b version (only visible in Windows version)

 ## Development roadmap